Oblique Shock Calculator

 Shock Angle Tuner Mini-Game

-This optional mini-game turns the same theta-beta-Mach logic into a short reaction-and-tuning challenge.
+This oblique shock mini-game turns the same theta-beta-Mach logic into a short reaction-and-tuning challenge.
 Each incoming pulse represents a new supersonic flow case.
 Your job is to rotate the shock angle β quickly enough that the pulse turns cleanly through the requested wedge angle before it reaches the corner.
 The rule is the same as in the calculator: weak-shock rounds use the smaller shock angle, strong-shock rounds use the steeper one, and cases near detachment leave very little margin for error.

-The game does not change the calculator math, but it gives you a fast visual feel for why oblique shocks can be easy or unforgiving depending on the geometry.
+The game does not change the calculator math, but it gives you a fast visual feel for why oblique shocks can be forgiving or unforgiving depending on the geometry.
 When the pulse attaches, you score points and build a streak.
 When your chosen β is too far from the physically correct answer, the flow detaches and you lose integrity.
 Best score is saved on this device so you can come back and try to beat your previous run.

 Score0